siddhantgupta92/TransportationApp/README.md

 Run TransportationApp/src/org/transport/main/app/TransportationApp.java and please follow the instructions.

 There are two types of users:
-Employees
+1.Employees
-General Citizens
+2.General Citizens

 General Citizens are divided into three categories:
-Student
+1.Student
-Senior Citizen
+2.Senior Citizen
-Regular
+3.Regular

 The price for tickets and discount factor for weekends, senior citizens and students can be changed easily by changing the values in the Constants file.